 As your dog progresses through life and gets older, there’s a chance that their sight might start to deteriorate.
-In some cases, this can result a previously healthy dog actually going blind.
+In some cases, this can result in a previously healthy dog actually going blind.

-Being a responsible dog owner, you’ll want to stay alert for any signs of your favorite canine going blind or starting to lose their vision.
+Being a responsible dog parent, you’ll want to stay alert for any signs of your favorite canine going blind or starting to lose their vision.
 Of course, you should always see your veterinarian if you suspect your dog might be losing their vision, as well as for regular checkups that can catch eye problems early.

 Here’s a checklist to help you pick up on any signs that your dog might be going blind.